This guide helps you to find Books, Articles, Newspapers, Standards, and more :)

 How to find a book?

-(1) Use NUS Library's search engine (FindMore) to find books/ e-books.
-Its search will include all types of materials in our collection.
+(1) Use NUS Libraries' search engine (FindMore) to find books/ e-books.
+The search will include all types of materials in our collection.

-(2) Use Books & Media, i.e. LINC (NUS Library's Catalogue) if you know which item you are looking for.
-Search by specific field(s) such as Title, Author, Keyword or Subject.
+(2) Use LINC (NUS Libraries' Catalogue) if you know which item you are looking for.

 Note that access to e-books varies.
 Some allow book download, some allow by chapters.
 There are also e-books that you can only be allowed to read online, ie, not downloadable.